Want a more efficient way to evaluate your business?

 First and foremost, have a clear objective.
 Are you considering expanding your company’s services?
 Or making a tweak to your existing email marketing strategy?

 Whatever the reason, know what it is and inform anyone involved in the analysis beforehand to keep on track.
+Using team SWOT analysis only works if everyone is onboard with the plan.

 You should also consider the following in your pre-SWOT planning:

-- Put together a SWOT team (pun intended)- A SWOT analysis isn’t a one-man job.
+- Put together a SWOT team (pun intended)- A team SWOT analysis isn’t a one-man job.
 To get the best information, you want multiple minds brainstorming and evaluating.
 Keep the team tight; enough people for solid information, but not too much that you’re bogged down.

 - Be honest – Don’t let egos get in the way.
-Honestly discuss your weaknesses or areas that could use improvement; it’s the only way for the analysis to work.
+Honestly discuss your weaknesses or areas that could use improvement; it’s the only way for the SWOT analysis to work.

 - Be specific – Keep your list simple, but be very specific when listing your items.
 For example, “we’re ranked #1 in SEO Services by x magazine,” rather than “we’re good at our job.”

-- SWOT your competitors – To gain the best edge in the biz, it’s a good idea to run a SWOT test against your top 3 or 4 competitors as well.
+- SWOT your competitors – To gain the best edge in the biz, it’s a good idea to conduct a SWOT analysis test against your top 3 or 4 competitors as well.
 Obviously, you won’t have as much in-depth information, but it can be helpful to list out what you know to see where you have the edge and where you can improve relative to your competitors.

 - Rank in order of importance – While every factor you list will likely be valid, it’s a good idea to go through and rank everything you compile in order of importance.
 For example, money.
 If you don’t have enough to accomplish what you’d like, that’s a major factor to consider.
 On the other hand, if you stand to get a sizable return, that could be a big deciding factor as well.
 Make sure you rank it accordingly.